Ferdinand-vW/Wlp-verification-engine/README.md

 - verify <function>
 The <function> needs to be a Haskell function which uses as syntax the functions of GCL.hs.
 All of our own examples are added in the examples.hs.
-E.g. to verify "minind" from examples.hs, you need to write: "verify minind"
+E.g. to verify "minind'" from examples.hs, you need to write: "verify minind"

 Constraint of creating your own GCL functions:
 - Use the syntactical construction of GCL.hs to write the function
-- The function that you want to verify needs to begin with var.
+- The function that you want to verify needs to begin with vars (and not program!).
 - Every program has to start with an assume.
 - We also expect every program to end with an assert, but this is not forced.
 See examples.hs to see examples.